Nandakishore695/Basic-React-Example-For-Beginner/README.md

 **What is arrow funcion expression in jsx?**
 - An arrow function expression is a compact alternative to a traditional function expression

+**What is fragment in jsx?**
+- In react a frament is a way to group multiple children's elements.
+Using a fragment prevents the addition of unnecessary nodes to the dom.

 # Npm vs Yarn different between